I’m so excited to share this chalk paint cabinet makeover with you today!

 If you saw my last post about the Fish Room, you caught a glimpse of the second-hand furniture that replaced the terrible cabinetry.
 There’s so much more storage now, which is perfect because my Mom and I streamlined and pooled our sewing supplies.
 She has downsized to a much cozier home, plus we always work on sewing projects at my place anyway, so it just made sense to keep everything here.
 But I also store my paints, adhesives, and other garage-y things that can’t freeze in the Fish Room as well, so the more drawers, cabinets, and shelves the better!

 This furniture just happened to fit so well but it was definitely a bit of a hodgepodge – nothing a little paint couldn’t fix!
 Even though the Ikea furniture had some scratches and dents, I really liked the white melamine and faux wood foil because it has a light and airy vibe with a Scandi feel.
 But the pine cabinet I acquired was a little too country for me and I wanted this room to look polished – not like a space where furniture comes to die.
+I’d never painted furniture with chalk paint before, and this chalk paint cabinet makeover was an excellent first project!

 Here’s a look at the cabinet before:

 It’s been a long time since I painted wood because I’ve really been loving natural wood tones lately (especially walnut!).
 When I’ve decided the wood-look is too much, I’ve leaned toward pale grey or cream stains to let the grain shine.
 But this particular piece needed a paint job and I found the perfect pale blue/grey hue in Rust-Oleum’s new chalk paint line.
-Their “Serenity Blue” (insanity later) picks up on the blue trim on the glass doors of the Ikea cabinets, which makes my decorating decisions feel intentional (and less “happy accidental,” which is what they are).
+Their “Serenity Blue” (insanity later, lol) picks up on the blue trim on the glass doors of the Ikea cabinets, which makes my decorating decisions feel intentional (and less “happy accidental,” which is what they are).

 I hadn’t used chalk paint before, so this was a fun experiment and I love that Rust-Oleum has their own line.
 It comes as a spray paint or in a can and I opted for the latter for the cabinet so I could avoid any brush strokes.
 Although chalk paint doesn’t require priming (sweet!), I did lightly sand the entire unit.
 I didn’t tape off any areas – I just spray painted it closed, to preserve the cedar interior.
+I even painted the hinges and knobs at the same time, which made this chalk paint cabinet makeover super fast and easy.

 The coverage was splotchy at first but after three coats it was so seamless and smooth – I love the matte finish and how it modernized this somewhat dated piece.
 The stenciled design on the front was covered perfectly, the but irregularities in the wood (which seem faux, to be honest) were preserved.